pakt-world/PaktSDK/README.md

 ### Get Exchange Rate

-Get the exchange rate of Avalanche `$AVAX`, the prevailing cryptocurrency & platform used.
+Get the exchange rate of available coins, the prevailing cryptocurrency & platform used.

 ```typescript
 export const exchangeRate = async () => {